 Aladdin: The Series has Mozenrath, definitely the "raise an army of zombies against the hero" type of Necromancer, though he has non-necromantic powers as well and isn't seen raising the zombies on-screen (or calling them zombies).
 It's possible he inherited some of the zombies, but he can create them as well, as shown by the zombie version of his mentor in his first episode.
 And at least part of him could be considered Undead.

 Starscream tries at one point.
 Unsurprisingly, it meets with what can charitably be called limited success, in that it does produce a giant robot zombie, but fails to give Starscream any measure of control over it.
 Oops.

 There's an actual necromancer early in the series whom he fools into reawakening a dragon.
-If memory serves he pulls a Heel Face Turn after he realizes he's been tricked.
+He pulls a Heel-Face Turn after he realizes he's been tricked.

 Samurai Jack has a oneshot demonic minion of Aku's called Demongo, who wears a vest of dozens of skulls on his chest; each skull is from a great warrior that Demongo slew, and serves as a repository for that warrior's soul (or "essence"); by touching the skull, Demongo can call that essence back into the world of flesh to fight for him.
 If the warrior gets killed, no worries; he just summons them back again.
 Add to that his ability to teleport away from danger, and he nearly beats Jack before Jack manages to break his control over his stolen souls.